-Guidelines around the pandemic are not harmonised across the EU, and regions have little freedom to be flexible.
+Guidelines around the pandemic aren’t harmonised across the EU – and regions have little freedom to be flexible.
 “It’s down to the division of competences,” Schoenmaekers explains.
-“Member states need to give the EU a mandate; otherwise it can’t just step in.
-The many political sensitivities have jeopardised public health.
+“Its member states need to give the EU a mandate; otherwise it cannot step to the fore.
+The many political sensitivities at play have jeopardised public health.
 At the same time, longstanding local and regional collaborations have been disturbed by national governments.”

-Cross-border commuters, for example, find themselves in a legalistic steeplechase.
-At one point, the curfew was 9 p.m. in the Netherlands, 10 p.m. in Wallonia, and midnight in Flanders.
-Those three lines meet on the edge of Maastricht, which, because of the lenient Dutch approach, was also host to thousands of Belgian and German day trippers, simultaneously bemused and pleased to be able to remove their facemasks.
+Cross-border commuters for example find themselves in a legalistic steeplechase.
+At one point, the curfew was set at nine in the Netherlands, 10 in Wallonia, and midnight in Flanders.
+Those three lines meet on the edge of Maastricht, which, because of the lenient Dutch approach, was also host to thousands of Belgian and German day tourists peeling the masks from their faces with a mix of bafflement and joy throughout 2020.

-“Even I can’t keep up,” admits Unfried, citing as an example the quarantine rules of North Rhine Westphalia.
-“If you were in the Netherlands for less than 24 hours, you don’t need to quarantine—but the Netherlands insists on quarantine for everyone except cross-border workers and students.”
-The policy is not evidence based: at the time of writing, the infection rate in the Netherlands was more than twice that of Germany.
+“Even I can’t follow it,” admits Unfried and takes the quarantine rules of e North Rhine Westphalia as an example.
+“If you’ve been in the Netherlands for less than 24 hours, you don’t need to quarantine – but the Netherlands insists on quarantine for everyone except cross-border workers and students.”
+The policy isn’t evidence-based either: at the time of writing, the Netherlands had more than twice the infection rate of Germany.

 The PANDEMRIC team regularly produces side-by-side comparisons of the constantly changing corona measures in Belgium, the Netherlands and Germany.
 There are now more than 85 editions, running to 25 pages each.
 If nothing else, it makes a powerful case for a more integrated approach.